 Fintech perspectives from a bunch of policy wonks.
 The views expressed herein are those of the authors and should not be attributed to the International Monetary Fund, its Executive Board or its management.

 According to the Bank for International Settlements (BIS), a retail central bank digital currency (CBDC) is a broadly available general purpose digital payment instrument, denominated in the jurisdiction’s unit of account, that is a direct liability of the jurisdiction’s monetary authority.
+To this I would add, subject to the same rules and regulations as imposed on the jurisdiction’s other units of account.
 By “general purpose” is meant that it can be used by the public, for day-to-day payments rather than CBDCs restricted to wholesale, financial market payments.
 A liability issued by a monetary authority that is not in its own currency (i.e., where it does not have monetary authority) is not a CBDC.
 I’ve summarized this definition in the table below and have added that it can be used for peer-to-peer transactions, which the Banque de France also views as an essential characteristic.

 In previous versions of this tabulation, I included legal tender status as a key characteristic.
 A currency’s legal tender status entitles a debtor to discharge monetary obligations by tendering the currency to the creditor.
 However, a recent IMF working paper casts doubts on whether a digital currency can, or even should be given legal tender status.
 For example, designating CBDC as legal tender is not obvious if broad layers in the population are not positioned to technically receive it as a means of payment (e.g., not owning a computer or smartphone).
 Legally, it may not be possible either, because the creditor without access to the technology cannot accept the payment even if she wants to.